Skip to contents

 test

 The result has a single row, because no sub-populations were requested in this example.
-The results include a point estimate (est), but this is only an approximation since it is computed using a fraction of the complete database.
-No margin of error (moe) is returned, because the pseudo-sample lacks the multiple fusion implicates needed to properly estimate uncertainty.
+The results include a point estimate (est) and margin of error (moe), but these are only approximations because the pseudo-sample lacks the multiple fusion implicates and complete UrbanPop data needed for production-level results.

 Example 2

 Same as above but also request median natural gas consumption per square foot and the proportion of households using each type of heating equipment (equipm).
-Calculate estimates for sub-populations defined by housing tenure (ten).
+We will calculate separate estimates for homeowners and renters.

 test <- analyze(